 - Follow-up care.
-Since at-risk workers may be vulnerable to reinjury or lapsing into disability mindset, there should be consistent communication with various referral sources, either face-to-face or by phone.
+Since at-risk workers may be vulnerable to reinjury or lapsing into a disability mindset, there should be consistent communication with various referral sources, either face-to-face or by phone.

-All treatments should be undertaken within a coordinated, goal oriented, functional restoration approach
+All treatments should be undertaken within a coordinated, goal-oriented, functional restoration approach.

 Employers and payers that fail to recognize and deal with injured workers with psychosocial issues are doing their companies a disservice.
 Instead, they should be proactive and identify those with the potential for delayed recoveries, support and encourage early intervention, ensure quality medical providers using evidence-based medicine are employed, and provide whatever elements are needed to help workers in chronic pain regain their functionality.